-- Reln R with FDs F is in 3NF if, for all $X \rightarrow A$ in F^+

-- $A \in X$ (called a trivial FD), or

-- X contains a key for R, or

-- A is part of some key for R.

-- Minimality of a key is crucial in third condition above!

-- ❖ If R is in BCNF, it is trivially in 3NF.

-- If R is in 3NF, some redundancy is possible.
-It is a compromise, used when BCNF not achievable (e.g., no "good" decomp, or performance considerations).
+- Reln R with FDs F is in 3NF if, for all X \rightarrow A in F+ - $A \in X$ (called a trivial FD), or - X contains a key for R, or - A is part of some key for R. - Minimality of a key is crucial in third condition above! - ❖ If R is in BCNF, it is trivially in 3NF. - If R is in 3NF, some redundancy is possible.
+It is a compromise, used when BCNF not achievable (e.g., no "good" decomp, or performance considerations). - Lossless-join, dependency-preserving decomposition of R into a collection of 3NF relations always possible.